DroidZeroCodes/Payroll_System/README.md

 ### Personal Information
 **View Personal Information**
-* To view your personal information, you can navigate to the `Profile` section by clicking the `My Profile button`, then you would be able to see your personal information.
+* To view your personal information, you can navigate to the `Profile` section by clicking the `My Profile button`, then you will be able to see your personal information.
 * Note: Currently, the system does not support editing personal information.

 #### Attendance Management
 **View Attendance**
-* To view your attendance, you can navigate to the `Attendance` section by clicking the `Attendance button`, then you would be able to see an attendance table showing your historical attendance from newest to oldest.
+* To view your attendance, you can navigate to the `Attendance` section by clicking the `Attendance button`, then you will be able to see an attendance table showing your historical attendance from newest to oldest.
   * The table supports filtering by searching using the calendar picker above the table.
   * You may also sort the table by clicking on the column headers.